efar301/learn-pytorch/README.md

 All notebooks are also available on google colab if you dont want to clone the repo.

-If you're new to Pytorch I recommend starting [here](./creating-environments/).
+If you're new to Pytorch I recommend starting [here](./tensors/tensor_operations.ipynb).

+If you dont have a pytorch environment yet, you can make one [here](./creating-environments/).

 ## Table of Contents